-I. Title: The name Malachi (מֵלְאָבִי mal'aki ; BDB 522b) literally means "my messenger."
+I. Title: The name Malachi (מַלְאָכִי mal'aki; BDB 522b) means "my messenger," which is an appropriate name for the last of God's OT prophets who proclaimed his message.

 II.
 Authorship

 - A. External Evidence: The name Malachi appears nowhere else in the Hebrew canon. - B. Internal Evidence: The only mention of Malachi is in the first verse of the prophecy (1:1), and nothing is known of his family background (not even his father's name), although a Jewish tradition says that he was a member of the Great Synagogue (TTTB, 295).
 However, most scholars do not believe it to describe a historical name of an author (LaSor, 501).
 The Targum adds a phrase to make the statement in 1:1 read: "by the hand of my messenger whose name is called Ezra the scribe" (Targum on Mal.
 1:1; cf. 3:1; Talmud Meg.
 15a), but scholarship in general does not identify Malachi with Ezra.
 Some suppose that "my messenger" in 3:1 is an anonymous designation, so the same ought to be true of 1:1.
 The LXX complicates the matter further with the translation "his messenger" (ἄγγελου ἄυτου) in 3:1.